imironchuk/places-service-docs/ivandocs/validation.md

 # Adobe Experience Platform Location Service
-## Recommentations for testing Location Service
+## Recommendations for testing Location Service

 As many customers and organizations will define points of interest across the globe, it becomes important to have a way to simulate and test how the Adobe Experience Platform Location Service will interact with your application.